Local Dishes of Yazd: The Most Delicious Traditional Foods and Desserts of Yazd

 Yazdi Eshkeneh

-Eshkeneh is a quick-to-prepare dish, perfect for when you want to make a light meal with whatever ingredients you have.
-Traditionally, it is served by soaking pieces of Yazdi dry bread in the broth and enjoyed alongside fresh herbs, scallions, and a variety of homemade pickles.
-The dish is made from a combination of potatoes, onions, fenugreek, flour, and spices.
+A quick-to-prepare dish, ideal when you want a light meal using whatever ingredients are at hand.
+Pieces of traditional dried Yazdi bread are soaked in the soup, which is then enjoyed with fresh herbs, scallions, and homemade pickles.
+Yazdi eshkeneh is made from potatoes, onions, fenugreek, flour, and spices.

-This refreshing and nutritious dish is an excellent choice for the hot summer days of Yazd.
-It combines local kashk (fermented whey), fresh cucumber, walnuts, raisins, and mint.
-Pieces of traditional Yazdi dry bread are soaked into the mixture, making it a remedy for heat exhaustion in the desert’s scorching summers.
-The calcium in kashk and the freshness of cucumbers make this dish a healthy and invigorating meal that brings a sense of coolness and vitality.
-Kashk-o-Khiar offers a unique flavor, serving as a delightful and wholesome snack for the summer heat.
+This cool and nutritious dish is an excellent choice for the hot summer days of Yazd.
+Local kashk (fermented whey), fresh cucumbers, walnuts, raisins, and mint are mixed together, and dried traditional Yazdi bread is crumbled into it.
+Rich in calcium from the kashk and refreshing from the cucumber, it offers a healthy and revitalizing meal that brings a sense of coolness in the desert heat.
+With its unique flavor, it is both a pleasant and wholesome summer snack.

-Meatballs are among the most delicious and traditional Iranian dishes, prepared differently across the country.
-Kufteh Nokhodchi, however, is a local specialty of Yazd.
-This dish is made by combining ground meat with chickpea flour, aromatic herbs, and spices.
-The ingredients must be kneaded well to ensure the round shape is maintained during cooking.
-The sauce for this dish is typically made with onions, tomato paste, and spices.
+Koofteh dishes are among the most delicious and authentic Iranian foods, prepared across the country with different ingredients and methods.
+Koofteh Nokhodchi, however, is a local specialty of Yazd.
+It is made from ground meat mixed with chickpea flour, aromatic herbs, and spices.
+The mixture must be kneaded well so the balls keep their shape during cooking.
+The sauce typically includes onions, tomato paste, and spices.

-Compared to Kufteh Nokhodchi, Kufteh Berenji features a wider variety of ingredients.
-Ground meat, chickpea flour, rice, aromatic herbs, walnuts, barberries, yellow split peas, and dried plums are combined and kneaded until they reach a sticky consistency, ensuring the meatballs hold their shape while cooking in the sauce.
-Yazdi meatballs are known for their light texture and easy digestibility.
+Compared to Koofteh Nokhodchi, this version uses a wider variety of ingredients.
+Ground meat, chickpea flour, rice, aromatic herbs, walnuts, barberries, split peas, and dried plums are combined and kneaded until sufficiently cohesive to hold their shape while cooking in a sauce.
+Yazdi meatballs have a distinctive style and are relatively easy to digest.

-Kufteh Havij does not require rice and, despite its simplicity, has a deep and unique flavor that beautifully reflects Yazd’s culinary culture.
-The main ingredients include chickpea flour, carrots, ground meat, eggs, and spices.
-The sauce is made using tomato paste and spices, giving the dish its rich taste.
+Carrot meatballs do not require rice.
+Despite their simplicity, they offer a deep and unique flavor that beautifully represents Yazd’s Culinary Culture.
+The ingredients include chickpea flour, carrots, ground meat, eggs, and spices, while the sauce is made with tomato paste and seasonings.

 Yazdi Soups